mikewest/internetdrafts/origin-cookies/draft.md

     *   The cookie's `origin-flag` is true.
     *   The cookie's `origin` matches the origin of `request-uri`. {{RFC6454}}
-    *   The `cookie-string` is not being generated for a "non-HTTP" API (as defined by the user agent).

 2. The user agent SHOULD sort the `cookie-list` in the following order: